Diego Testas

-Diego Testas Fernández (born 9 December 1983) is a Mexican football manager who is the manager of Cruz Azul (women) in the Liga MX Femenil since January 2025.
+Diego Testas Fernández (born 9 December 1983) is a Mexican-born Uruguayan football manager who most recently managed Liga MX Femenil club Cruz Azul.

 Career

-Testas started his career in the Nacional (women) ahead of the 2021 season.
-In 2024, Testas was named the head coach of Universidad de Chile (women).
-In 2025, Testas was appointed as manager of Cruz Azul (women) in the Liga MX Femenil.
+Testas started his career in the Nacional ahead of the 2021 season.
+In 2024, Testas was named the head coach of Universidad de Chile.
+In 2025, Testas was appointed as manager of Cruz Azul in the Liga MX Femenil.